RhetTbull/osxmetadata/README_DEV.md

 - `pip install poetry`
 - `poetry install`
+- `poetry shell` to activate the virtual environment

 ## Testing

 The doit `test` task (`doit test`) will run pytest to test the package.
+(You'll need to have used `poetry shell` before running `doit` to activate the poetry environment.)
 The README.md file contains some example code that can be tested with `poetry run pytest --doctest-glob=README.md`.
 The `test` task will do this automatically.

 ## Building